catid/blog2022/content/posts/auto_codegen.md

 ## Method 1: Improving the Prompt

-For the[supercharger](https://github.com/catid/supercharger) project, I wrote and tested several different prompt templates to work towards auto-generating code.
+For the [supercharger](https://github.com/catid/supercharger) project, I wrote and tested several different prompt templates to work towards auto-generating code.

 * Generate code that satisfies a given function prototype and description.
 * Generate a unit test that would test a given function prototype and description.